About Kidz For A Cause

 Kidz For A Cause’s growth did not stop there.
 Thinking toward the future when she would leave for college and no longer be able to spearhead KFAC, Nicki came up with the idea of crowdsourcing the campaigns.
 Instead of organizing one main event, Kidz would come up with their own creative FUNraisers for the chosen non-profit.
 The power of kids was on full display in 2016 as 300 students ages 6 to 18, including an unbelievable Board of Directors, held dozens of micro-campaigns including sports clinics, bake sales, concerts, gourmet dinners and much more … and raised over $300,000 for the fragile babies of Kapiolani Medical Center’s Neonatal Intensive Care Unit.
 In 2018, building on the same formula of Kid-powered micro-campaigns, KFAC expanded to California and raised over $360,000 for the place that started it all, the Ronald McDonald House Charities.

-Now a sophomore at Duke University in North Carolina, Nicki is watching with pride as Kidz continues with a new campaign for 2020.
+Now at Duke University in North Carolina, Nicki is watching with pride as Kidz continues.
 “Wow, what a journey this has been!” she says.
 “I’m so incredibly proud of not only how much KFAC has raised for non-profits, but also how many kids we were able to introduce to the importance and gratification of giving back.”